atseuqaj/hello-world/README.md

 # hello-world

-Learning how to use Git and GitHub
+I am a double major in Chemistry and sleeping.
+Right now, I am learning how to use use GitHub.